Last update: 2 weeks ago

 Given that limescale is formed after hard water is boiled and left in a kettle, the best way to avoid the problem is not to leave the liquid to sit in the appliance.
 Also, using the kettle for cooking calls for more extensive cleaning.
 As for cleaning frequency, it mainly depends on the area you live in and the water quality there.
 Expert cleaners suggest you inspect your kettle weekly, and if you notice any hard white deposits, get to work right away.

-Clean kettle with vinegar
+Descale and clean a kettle with vinegar

 Acid is a good hard water stain remover, which is why white vinegar is an important ingredient to include in your homemade descaler.
 This simple method could be used regularly to clean an electric kettle, whether it’s made of stainless steel, plastic, glass or other material.